rdivyajd/Exploratory-Data-Analysis-using-R/README.md

 | Authors: Divya Rajendran, Ethan Violette, Pramod Duvvuri, Wenjuan Sang

 ## Pre-Requisites/Requirements
-The project can be run using RStudio, and we assume the users have access to the application in their computers.
+R is needed to run the code for this project.
+The project can be run using RStudio, which is available at [rstudio website].

 ### Required Packages
 ```{r}
 install.packages(knitr)